 Hinduism is a label for a wide variety of related religious traditions native to India.
 Historically, it includes the development of religion in India since the Iron Age traditions, which in turn harks back to prehistoric religions such as that of the Bronze Age Indus Valley Civilization followed by the Iron Age Vedic religion.

-The Indus Valley Civilization (IVC) was a Bronze Age civilization (3300–1300 BC; mature period 2600–1900 BC) that was located in the north-western region of the Indian subcontinent.
-The mature phase was known as the Harappan Civilization, as the first excavated city was the one at Harappa in modern Pakistan, in the 1920s.
-Around 1800 BC, signs of a gradual decline began to emerge, and by around 1700 BC, most of the cities were abandoned.
-In 1953, Sir Mortimer Wheeler proposed that the decline of the Indus Civilization was caused by the invasion of an Indo-European tribe from Central Asia called the Aryans.
+The Indus Valley Civilization (IVC) was a Bronze Age civilization (3300–1300 BCE; mature period 2600–1900 BCE) that was located in the north-western region of the Indian subcontinent.
+The mature phase was known as the Harappan Civilization, as the first excavated city was the one at Harappa in modern Pakistan, in the 1920s CE.
+Around 1800 BCE, signs of a gradual decline began to emerge, and by around 1700 BCE, most of the cities were abandoned.
+In 1953 CE, Sir Mortimer Wheeler proposed that the decline of the Indus Civilization was caused by the invasion of an Indo-European tribe from Central Asia called the Aryans.
 Because of language similarities those Aryans were associated particularly with the Iranians and even further back with the origins of the Indo-European language group.
-The general consensus seemed to be that this culture must have begun somewhere in the Russian steppes and Central Asia about 2000 BC.
+The general consensus seemed to be that this culture must have begun somewhere in the Russian steppes and Central Asia about 2000 BCE.
 The branch of these speakers, who came to India under the name Aryans, meaning noble ones, was the Indo-Iranian group.
 In fact "Iran" drew from the Persian cognate of the word for Aryan.

 Religion of Indus valley civilization was a theme not found in any ancient accounts.
 Seals, images and other materials had been unearthed by various archaeologists.
 Scholars were unable to draw any inference about those people.